nicholas-long/environment/zet/20231016050403/README.md

   - Swift and Objective-C
   - TypeScript
   - VB.NET
+- API keys
+  - i'm not able to get an API key easily for testing without paying for some reason
+  - but i can authenticate using the browser with `snyk auth` and grab my API key afterwards
+  - API key stored at `~/.config/configstore/snyk.json`.
 - command reference on web https://docs.snyk.io/snyk-cli/cli-commands-and-options-summary
 - example commands to authenticate and scan a repository
 ```bash